-A pyrophoric liquid is a liquid which, even in small quantities, is liable to ignite within five minutes after coming into contact with air.
+- 4. A pyrophoric liquid is a liquid which, even in small quantities, is liable to ignite within five minutes after coming into contact with air. - 2.
+There are no general considerations.

-A pyrophoric liquid is classified in a single category for this class using test N.3 in 33.3.1.5 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, according to the following table:
+3. A pyrophoric liquid is classified in a single category for this class using test N.3 in 33.3.1.5 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, according to the following table:

-Table 2.9.1: Criteria for pyrophoric liquids
+Table 12.9.1: Criteria for pyrophoric liquids

-Category Criteria 1 The liquid ignites within 5 min when added to an inert carrier and exposed to air, or it ignites or chars a filter paper on contact with air within 5 min.
+Category Criteria The liquid ignites within 5 min when added to an inert carrier and exposed to air, or it ignites or chars a filter paper on contact with air within 5 min.

-General and specific considerations concerning labelling requirements are provided in Hazard Communication: Labelling (Chapter 1.4).
+5. General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.34).
 Annex 2 contains summary tables about classification and labelling.
-Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.
+Annex 4-3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.

-Table 2.9.2: Label elements for pyrophoric liquids
+Table 22.9.2: Label elements for pyrophoric liquids